 Shopping for HARP Rates in Your Area

 Shopping for Home Affordable Refinance Program (HARP) rates can be just as frustrating as shopping for any traditional loan.
-Rates fluctuate on a day to day basis, determined by the Fed and in correlation with current market fluctuations as well as changes in the economy.
-HARP was created to offer homeowners a valuable refinancing tool to help them deal with complications which arose during the economic recession of 2007 and 2008.
+HARP refinances rates fluctuate on a day to day basis, determined by the Fed and in correlation with current market fluctuations as well as changes in the economy.
+HARP was created to offer homeowners a valuable refinancing tool to help them deal with mortgages loans complications which arose during the economic recession of 2007 and 2008.
 With this type of mortgage product at your disposal, you can finally get back to a situation where you’ll have equity in your home and a monthly mortgage payment that is more manageable for your circumstances.

 See if you qualify for a HARP loan, fill out our quick 1-minute form to have a Mortgage Advisor contact you.

 How to Shop for the Best HARP Rates

 Finding the best HARP rate, like finding any loan rate, is not a simple task.
 You need to shop around with HARP certified lenders and keep an eye on economic trends.
 You can find a HARP lender today by talking to one of our Mortgage Advisors.
 The Fed sets the rates daily and they can fluctuate depending on unemployment, job growth, and other economic factors.

 While you’re shopping for interest rates, it is important to make sure you’re asking all the lenders for their rates on a given day so you have a good comparison of their actual costs.
 If you look at one lender one day and another lender the next day, you may not actually be receiving comparable quotes for the loan.
 Our team of Mortgage Advisors at MortgageAdvisor.com can help make the process a lot easier by finding the best lender for your situation.